The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 We also plug in smaller, bite-sized offers into the profit plan.
 Not everyone is going to be ready for your signature offer – so this is a great opportunity to serve some clients at a lower price point.

 In my business, it’s The CEO Retreat.
-We host this event (currently only virtually though we love to host these in person) each quarter – and it’s a perfect bite-size taste of the work we do inside The CEO Collective and The CEO Accelerator.
+We host this event (currently only virtually though we love to host these in person) each quarter – and it’s a perfect bite-size taste of the work we do inside The CEO Collective.

 By staggering the types of offers – all at different price points and levels of service – we give our community many opportunities to find our offering that’s just right for them.